 And in case you decide to do the same, here are some simple ways we’re doing things differently moving forward:

 Powering the crew

-We’ve always carried metal drink bottles on set over buying plastic so it’s business as usual there.
+We’ve always carried metal drink bottles on set so it’s business as usual there.

 Any used paper gets used as fire starters for the outdoor fire and BBQ.

-Needless to say, in media production there’s a heap of tech involved, from camera gear to editing hardware and all the itty little bits and pieces between.
+Needless to say, in video production there’s a heap of tech involved, from camera gear to editing hardware and all the itty little bits and pieces between.